ai4be/AI-Assessment-Tool/README.md

     Add `JWT_SECRET_KEY=randomstrings`
 3. Run `yarn install`
 4. Run `yarn dev`

-`For unsplash gallery, api key is needed which can be generated from unsplash website`

 ### If you want to run the project using docker